aaronbloomfield/pdr/labs/lab01/index.md

     return 0;
 }
 ```
-### Output ###
+### Sample Execution Run ###

-In order to make autograding easier, we expect you to follow the output formats specified in these write-ups.
+In order to make autograding easier, we expect you to follow the output and output formats specified in these write-ups.
 If you don't follow these format specifications, your submission may not be graded correctly becase the autograder won't be able to locate your answers.
-Some assignments use test harnesses and provided code that take care of the output format for you, so you won't see an output section for them.
+Some assignments use test harnesses and provided code that take care of the output format for you, so you need to worry about handling the I/O for those.

 For this lab, only print out the result of your power function on the last line. **Do not** include any cout statements prompting the user for input.
 An example I/O for your program is shown below.